wix-incubator/wix-apps-ruby/README.md

     secured_paths: ['/auth_path', /wix/, %r{\A/wox/}]

 #### paths
 Just like secured_paths, except these paths may or may not receive a Wix signed instance.
-Calling `request.env('wix.instance')` in the controller may return nil.
+If it does, the instance has to be valid.
+Calling `request.env('wix.instance')` in the controller may return nil (although the env key `'wix.instance'` exists) if there was no instance passed.

 #### secret_key
-A String containing your Wix app's secret key
+A String containing your Wix app's secret key.

 Example: